Rightpoint/FreshAir/README.md

 Fresh Air also supports presenting release notes as a series of paging images with a title and description.
 This can be used to introduce users to the new features in the app.
 This is managed by a set of feature keys specified in `release_notes.json` which are used to expanded into an image, a title, and a description.
 This is supported via `[UIImage imageNamed:$key]`, and the localization keys `$key.title` and `$key.description`.
 The usual asset lookup rules apply, so if different images are desired on iPhone vs iPad, use the `~iphone` and `~ipad` suffix and if localized images are desired, make sure that the images are only placed in the `.lproj` directories, and not in the top level directory.

 ## Update Prompt Customization
 Fresh Air comes with english localization for the update prompt.
-This can be customized by adding the localized keys from `FreshAirUpdate.strings` to your application's main bundle.
+This can be customized by adding the localized keys from `FreshAirUpdate.strings` to your application's main bundle's `Localized.strings` file.
+To configure an image, add an image named `freshair_update` to the bundle.

 ## Release Notes